 I recently received the most interesting email in my poker lifetime.
-Christian, an individual in Sweden, contacted me, and asked some relatively easy poker questions: “Could I teach him about position, appropriate bet sizing and pot odds?”
+Christian, an individual in Sweden, contacted me, and asked some relatively easy poker questions: “Could I teach him about the position, appropriate bet sizing, and pot odds?”

 As I was reading the email and the simple questions he posed, I thought “piece of cake, I do that all the time!”
 I keep reading and he indicated that he reached out and contacted many pro’s and no one had responded to him, and when he posted in poker forums like 2 + 2, people just laughed and made jokes about his basic questions.